 Please Don’t Eat the Daisies

-Livening up the supporting cast are veterans Richard Haydn (Sitting Pretty), Spring Byington (Best Supporting Actress Oscar nominee for You Can’t Take It with You, 1938), and, after a 17-year absence from the big screen, Patsy Kelly (Pigskin Parade).
+Also in the cast are veterans Richard Haydn (Sitting Pretty), Best Supporting Actress Oscar nominee Spring Byington (You Can’t Take It with You, 1938), and, following a 17-year absence from the big screen, Patsy Kelly (Pigskin Parade).

 Billy Rose’s Jumbo